 On a business level, regulation and accountability begins with knowing where you’re using AI in your organisation.
 From there, you should aim to build in transparency to every stage of the supply chain so you’re sure of quality standards and you can track all decisions in an auditable way.
 Then, focus on being able to explain how any problems arose and work out what lessons you can learn.

 Ethical and regulatory guidance is developing all the time, but it’s very much a work in progress.
 The European Commission has set up a High-Level Expert Group on AI working on ethics for trustworthy AI, and the UK has set up the Centre for Data Ethics and Innovation to provide guidance on how to get the most from data-enabled technologies.
-The UK Information Commissioner’s Officer is working on an AI audit framework and the European Commission has set a target of providing regulation within the first 100 days of its session.
+The UK Information Commissioner’s Officer is working on an AI audit framework and the European Commission has proposed the first-ever legal framework on AI.

 Contributing to the global development of AI is part of our business as usual — in fact, we’ve been applying machine learning to our network for decades.
 We have a strong research base with an intense focus on iterative learning through AI development and application, backed by our own data science and AI training course.